Best Medium Alternatives in 2026

 A list of alternatives to Medium for writers looking for a new platform to write, grow, and publish online.

-Medium helped many writers find their voice and earn money online, but more writers are now searching for Medium alternatives.
-If you are comparing options, this guide breaks down the best alternatives to Medium available in 2026.
+Medium is a writing platform that helped many writers find their voice and earn money online, but more and more writers are now searching for alternatives to Medium for one reason or another.
+If you are also one of these writers comparing options, this guide is for you.
+It breaks down the best alternatives to Medium available in 2026 and gives you an overview of the main features and pricing model of each platform.

 Why writers are looking for Medium alternatives

-Twitter co-founder Ev Williams launched Medium in 2012 as a platform for long-form writing, and for many years, it delivered on its promise.
-Writers could build an audience, publish freely, and earn money through the Medium Partner Program, which pays writers based on how much time paying members spend reading their articles.
+Twitter co-founder Ev Williams launched Medium in 2012 as a platform for long-form writing, and for many years, it delivered on its promise and rose in popularity.
+Writers could publish their work, build an audience, and earn money through the Medium Partner Program, which pays writers based on how much time paying members spend reading their articles.

-But the platform has changed significantly in recent years, and for many writers, the cracks are hard to ignore.
-This leads many writers to find a new place to write online, which leads them to articles like the one you are currently reading.
-Let’s look at all the reasons writers look for alternatives to Medium and see if any of them ring a bell.
+But the platform has changed quite a bit in recent years.
+For many writers, the negative effects of these changes are hard to ignore.
+Not to mention that new writers on Medium say they have a hard time on the path to monetizing their content on the platform.
+This leads many writers to look for a new place to write online, which leads them to articles like the one you are currently reading.
+Let’s look at all the reasons writers look for alternatives to Medium and see if any of them check the boxes you need in the next home you settle on for your writing.

 If you already know why you are looking for a Medium alternative, skip ahead to the list in the next section.